pylhc/chroma_gui/doc/bibliography.rst

 Bibliography
 ************

-This bibliography is inentionally left blank.
+This bibliography is intentionally left blank.